 - Google Duo: Google Duo lets you make video calls from the web or Android.

 - Facebook Messenger: Did you know that you can make video calls using Facebook Messenger?
 You can, and you can use the feature on pretty much any operating system.
-There are dedicated Messenger apps for iOS and Android, but you can also use Messenger right in your desktop web browser to make video calls from Windows, macOS, or Linux.
+There are dedicated Messenger apps for iPhone, iPad, and Android, but you can also use Messenger right in your desktop web browser to make video calls from Windows, macOS, or Linux.

 - Viber: Viber is a feature-rich app that you can use for video calls and a variety of other purposes.
 It has millions of users worldwide and is available for a variety of platforms like iOS, Android, Windows, macOS, and Linux.

 You’ll need to take the extra step of making sure that the people you want to call have the right app installed.
 But once that’s done, you’ll be able to place video calls to just about anybody, whether they use an Apple device or not.

 RELATED: The Best Ways to Make Free Conference Calls

 - › Every FaceTime Keyboard Shortcut and How to Use Them on Mac